 A council or an accredited certifier can grant CDC.
 The main benefit of this pathway is its fast turnaround.
 CDC is, in most cases, determined within ten days of lodgement.

-This pathway is suitable for developments which meet predetermined standards listed in the SEEP Codes or your council’s LEP.
+This pathway is suitable for developments which meet predetermined standards listed in the SEPP Codes or your council’s LEP.

 The types of development that fall under this category range from building fences, swimming pools, certain earthworks and granny flats, to one and two-story homes under certain conditions.

 Before you start to build, you will also have to obtain a Construction Certificate (CC).